Muhammed Usman Edu: Career

+On 22 May 2018 GOtvMaxCup match played on Tuesday, the Super Eagles were beaten 3-2 by Europa League winners Atletico Madrid, but Usman Mohammed a name to remember from the encounter.
+The triple shimmy combined with a neat step-over had Javi Montero twisted and confused, which created the opening, in which Mohammed calmly rolled in the ball for the Eagles’ equaliser in the 80th minute.

 Club

 Usman started his professional career in Nigeria with Kaduna-based club Ranchers Bees.
 After a year, he left and joined Taraba whom he later helped to the gain promotion to the Nigerian Premier League.
 Usman was later named the captain of the club at 18, which made him the youngest captain in the league.

 On 1 June 2019, FC Pyunik announced that they had released Usman by mutual consent.

 He was released by Russian club FC Tambov in December 2019.